 The third and most recent episode, “Bigfoot,” finds the Lowes stopping for McDonald’s, visiting a Bigfoot museum in Willow Creek, and meeting up with Matt Moneymaker of the Animal Planet show Finding Bigfoot.
 Unfortunately, this episode also clocks in at only 30 minutes, so after they get their food, visit the museum, and drive around narrow roads and elevated bridges and scare themselves with all that, there’s about 4 minutes left to actually look for Bigfoot.
 And they spend it by all doing Bigfoot howls, while one of the boys (not sure which, but he looks like a Corey…both should have been named Corey, by the way…they just look like Coreys) rolls his eyes at Matt.
 Which really is quite understandable since it’s Matt Moneymaker and all, but perhaps still a bit rude.
 Then that’s it.
 Show’s over.
 And if you guessed that they didn’t find Bigfoot, go treat yourself to a cookie.

 By now, you’ve probably noticed a running theme with this show.
 It’s a good 18-20 minutes of forced, scripted banter, going to get some food, talking (and disrespecting) the “experts” they bring in, and then a solid 4-5 minutes of them actually investigating the subject of the episode before the credits roll.
 If they extended every episode to an hour, canned the awkward interactions at the beginning of the show and just acted naturally, and spent the majority of the episode focused on the actual investigation, the show would actually be pretty good.
-On a positive note, the show is lighter than most in the genre, and it’s still entertaining to watch, in that regard.
+On a positive note, The Lowe Files is lighter than most in the genre, and it’s still entertaining to watch, in that regard.
 My 10-year old son likes it, so I’ll keep tuning in with him, for now.